Thompson Okanagan Junior Lacrosse League: Playoff recaps

 2014: The first place Kamloops Venom defeated the South Okanagan Flames, three games to zero.
 The third game was not played as South Ok defaulted.
-In the other semi-final it was second place Vernon Tigers over powering the Amrstrong Shamrocks in three straight.
+In the other semi-final it was second place Vernon Tigers over powering the Armstrong Shamrocks in three straight.
 The Tigers would defeat the Venom, four games to one, in the league final.

-The Tigers hosting the Provincials meet the Delta Islanders (WCJLL) in the final for the Gold Medal, losing 14–7.
+The Tigers hosting the Provincials meet the Delta Islanders (WCJLL) in the final for the gold medal, losing 14–7.
 The Bronze Medal was won by the Kamloops Venom who defeated the Saanich Tigers (PNWJLL), 15–14.

 2015: In the semifinals the first place Vernon Tigers swept fourth place Armstrong Shamrocks in a best-of-five series.
 South Okanagan Flames were defeated in five games to third-place finisher Kamloops Venom.
 The TOJLL championship final series (best-of-five), between the Tigers and Venom, was won by Kamloops (3–2).

 The Venom went 1–2, in the round-robin portion of the Junior B Provincials tournament.
 In the bronze medal game, hosts, the Westshore Bears defeated the Venom, 25–13.

 2016: For the third year in-a-row the Kelowna Raiders failed to make the playoff rounds.
 The semifinals featured the Vernon Tigers versus Armstrong Shamrocks and the Kamloops Venom playing the South Okanagan Flames.
 The Tigers and Venom each swept their best-of-five series, 3–0.
-The Venom went on to swept the Tigers, 3–0, to claim the TOJLL Championship.
+The Venom went on to sweep the Tigers, 3–0, to claim the TOJLL Championship.

 At the Provincials, held by the WCJLLs Coquitlam Adanacs, the Venom lost to the host, 18–4, in their first game.
 In the Venoms second game, they lost to the WCJLLs New Westminster Salmonbellies, 10–7.
 The Venoms' third game was a win, 13–12, over the PNWJLLs Saanich Tigers.
 The Venom failed to garner a Bronze Medal as they lost to the Tigers, 13–11.

 2017: Semifinal (A), Kamloops Venom versus South Okanagan Flames was won by the Venom, 3–0.
 Semifinal (B), Vernon Tigers versus Armstrong Shamrocks was won by the Tigers, 3–1.
 The Kamloops Venom secured their 3rd consecutive league championship downing the Tigers, 3–2.

 In the Provincials the, Vernon Tigers went 1–2 in round-robin, then lost the Bronze Medal Game 12–11 to the Westshore Bears of the PNWJLL.
 The Kamloops Venom were 2–1 in the round-robin and lost the Gold Medal Game 9–4 to the WCJLLs Coquitlam Adanacs.

 2018: All teams made the playoffs, round one had the Vernon Tigers (1st) playing the South Okanagan Flames (4th) and the Kamloops Venom (2nd) took on the Armstrong Shamrocks (3rd).
 Both the Tigers (12–6, 14–7, 12–4) and Venom (22–8, 9–5, 17–4) swept their respective, best-of-five, series.
 Vernon went on to sweep the Venom (13–12, 20–7, 12–9) for the best-of-five league championship.

 Citing various reasons the Tigers opted out of the Provincials versus the champions of the B.C.
 Jr. B Tier 1 Lacrosse League.